-Top tips to help keep your dog safe and warm
+Top tips to help keep your dog safe and warm30 January 2023

-When the winter months hit, it’s important to know how to keep your furry friend safe in the cold.
+When the winter months hit, it’s important to know how to keep your fuzzy friend safe in the cold.

 John Ambler, My Family Vets vet and Clinical Director at Oakfield Vets, tells us more.

 It’s important to keep taking your dog for walks – no matter how much you dread leaving the house during cold days!
 But by following just a few simple steps, you can help keep your dog safe & comfortable when they’re out and about in the cold weather.